dustinpfister/blog_posts/_posts/js-javascript-arguments-object.md

 Without using the arguments object to find the number of arguments that is given the function would return NaN when used with just a single argument.
 So the arguments object is there to help write functions that will work differently depending on the number of arguments that is given.

-## 2 - Why it is the arguments object rather than arguments array
+## 2 - Why it is the javaScript arguments object rather than arguments array

 The arguments object is called the arguments object because it is not an instance of an Array.
 So it is actually just a plain old object, however it can be considered an array like object.
 This is because although it is not an instance of an Array it is structured like an array, so some Array methods can be used with it via something like Function.call.